trsong/trsong.github.io/_posts/2021-05-01-DailyQuestionsMay.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### June 5, 2021 \[Easy\] Step Word Anagram
+---
+> **Question:** A step word is formed by taking a given word, adding a letter, and anagramming the result.
+For example, starting with the word `"APPLE"`, you can add an `"A"` and anagram to get `"APPEAL"`.
+>
+> Given a dictionary of words and an input word, create a function that returns all valid step words.

 ### June 4, 2021  LC 872 \[Easy\] Leaf-Similar Trees
 ---
 > **Question:** Given two trees, whether they are `"leaf similar"`.
 Two trees are considered `"leaf-similar"` if their leaf orderings are the same.